-The BBC, being a good and responsible employer sends you on the course before you go to any potentially hostile region – Palestine, Libya etc. And I will be going over as part of my new venture with them – Team Leader on Media Neighbourhood http://www.facebook.com/#!/MediaNeighbourhood
+I had been sent on the course by the BBC – who as a good and responsible employer sends you on the course before you go to any potentially hostile region – Palestine, Libya etc.

 But back to the blood and gore… The course lasts five days and takes place in the beautiful Brecon Beacons.
 Dismiss immediately any images of camping out in the wild, with just the occasional badger to eat, we stayed at a very nice hotel, which served good chicken livers as a starter.